-KPI and targets RAG status of strategic intervention Commentary on strategic intervention and likelihood of meeting target RAG status of 2021/22 KPI target Commentary on 2021/22 KPI target KPI 13: Increase the National Park Authority's sustainable income stream 2024 target: Generate an extra £225,000 sustainable gross revenue income 2021/22 target: £90,000 sustainable gross revenue income Responsible officer: Head of Engagement Implement and continue to develop to maximise income without compromising the special qualities of the National Park or exposing staff and visitors to unnecessary risk of Covid-19 transmission, including car park management, new visitor experiences at Millers Dale and Hulme End, maximisation of existing income opportunities and growing our commercial enterprises Continue to fundraise for the National Park Management Plan and Corporate Strategy Outcomes using the National Park Foundation as the vehicle Income generation has bounced back following the impacts of Covid-19 with some outstanding achievements (see target commentary).
+KPI and targets RAG status of strategic intervention Commentary on strategic intervention and likelihood of meeting target RAG status of 2021/22 KPI target Commentary on 2021/22 KPI target intervention (PI 13: Increase he National Park Authority's sustainable income stream (PO24 target: Generate in extra £225,000 sustainable gross evenue income (PO21/22 target: E90,000 sustainable gross revenue incom Income generation has bounced back following the impacts of Covid-19 with some outstanding achievements (see target commentary).
 Refurbishment at Derwent Visitor Centre has been completed and the Millers Dale Goods shed will open to the public this Easter. £c150k raised for Management Plan outcomes.
-Growing number of corporate partnerships - 25 (and two in pipeline) Peak Partners up from 17 in 20/21, regular donors 31; increase in smaller grant funding secured via Foundation. £50,000 2021/22 target: £90,000 Q4 result: £116,641 The asset portfolio and bike hire have exceeded the income target for 2021/22.
-Commercial filming & photography income across our estates was £7,275 for 20/21, from very little proactive marketing or promotion due to Covid-19 and resource Responsible officer: Head of Engagement legacy received in quarter 4.
+Growing number of corporate partnerships - 25 (and two in pipeline) Peak Partners up from 17 in 20/21, regular donors 31; increase in smaller grant funding secured via Foundation. £50,000 legacy received in quarter 4.
 Foundation income target for 21/22 was £100,000 and has been exceeded by around £40,518 70th anniversary celebration event -125 attendees and strong plan in place for event.
 Follow up Plan in place to invest to grow fundraising in line with Business Change Manager recommendation.
+2021/22 KPI target: 2021/22 target: £90,000 Q4 result: £116,641 The asset portfolio and bike hire have exceeded the income target for 2021/22.
+Commercial filming & photography income across our estates was £7,275 for 20/21, from very little proactive marketing or promotion due to Covid-19 and resource